 The total funding available under this open call is €1,128,100, with €923,500 allocated for Greece and €204,600 for the Republic of Cyprus.
 At least 30% of the open call's total funding will be reserved for small organisations3 to implement small grants.
-If an insufficient number of applications are submitted by small organisations, the funds may be redistributed to large-scale grant projects, in accordance with the ranking list of applications
+In the event of a low number of eligible applications or underutilisation of funds under one Call, the Selection Committee may decide to reallocate the corresponding unutilised budget to the other Call.
+Similarly, if an insufficient number of applications are submitted by small organisations, the corresponding funds may be reallocated to large-scale grant projects, following the ranking list of applications received.
+The reasons for any such readjustments will have to be clearly justified and documented in the Selection Committee minutes.